-Under Mr. Hom's employment agreement (the "June 2022 CPO Employment Agreement"), Mr. Hom receives a base salary of \$335,000.
+Under Mr. Hom's employment agreement (the "June 2022 CPO Employment Agreement"), Mr. Hom is entitled to receive a base salary of \$335,000 (currently, \$365,000).
 In addition, Mr. Hom is eligible to earn an annual incentive bonus, with a target equal to 50% of his annual base salary as then in effect, with a maximum payout at 150% of his annual base salary as then in effect.
 The annual bonus will be determined by the Company in its sole discretion, based upon achievement of performance objectives to be determined by the Company.

 The June 2022 CPO Employment Agreement provides for a grant to Mr. Hom of 240,000 RSUs under the 2022 Incentive Award Plan, which became effective upon the filing of the Form S-8 with the SEC.
-The RSUs have a 4-year vesting period vesting in equal quarterly installments with vesting measured from the vesting date.
+The RSUs have a 4-year vesting period vesting in equal quarterly installments with vesting measured from the vesting commencement date of May 1, 2022, subject to continued employment with the Company through each vesting date.
 In August 2022, Mr. Hom was granted an additional 175,000 RSUs under the 2022 Incentive Award Plan.
-The RSUs have a 10-year term and 3-year vesting period, vesting in equal monthly installments with vesting measured from the vesting measured from the vesting date of August 1, 2022, subject to continued employment to continue the 2022 Incentive Award Plan.
+The RSUs have a 3-year vesting period, vesting in equal monthly installments with vesting measured from the vesting commencement date of August 1, 2022, subject to continued employment with the Company through each vesting date.

 Mr. Hom was also granted 160,000 PSUs under the 2022 Incentive Award Plan, which grant became effective upon the filing of the Form S-8 with the SEC.
-The PSUs have a four-year performance period and are subject to the following vesting schedule: (i) 25% if the Company achieves \$100 million of GAAP revenue in a trailing 12 months; (ii) 25% if the Company is cash-flow positive in a trailing 12 months; (iii) 25% if the Company average of \$15; and (iv) 25% if the Company's stock price reaches a 90-day average of \$15; and (iv) 25% if the Company's stock price reaches a 90-day average of \$15; and (iv) 25% if the Company's stock price reaches a 90-day average of \$15; and (iv) 25% if the Company's stock price reaches a 90-day average of \$15; and (iv) 25% if the Company's stock price reaches a 90-day average of \$15; and (iv) 25% if the Company's stock price reaches a 90-day average of \$20.
+The PSUs have a four-year performance period and are subject to the following vesting schedule: (i) 25% if the Company achieves \$100 million of GAAP revenue in a trailing 12 months; (ii) 25% if the Company is cash-flow positive in a trailing 12 months; (iii) 25% if the Company is cash-flow positive in a trailing 12 months; (iii) 25% if the Company's stock price reaches a 90-day average of \$15; and (iv) 25% if the Company's stock price reaches a 90-day average of \$20.